-Other differences in revenue relative to the FY 2015/16 mid-year budget include the elimination of deployment reimbursements of \$3.3 million and external financing sources of \$1.3 million, both of which have offsetting expenditure reductions.
+Other differences in revenue relative to FY 2015/16 include the elimination of deployment reimbursements of \$3.7 million and external financing sources of \$1.3 million, both of which have offsetting expenditure reductions.
 Additional deployment reimbursements and labor costs will be added back at mid-year based on actual activity.